 The practice is called oil pulling, an ancient Ayurvedic remedy that has been making quite the comeback in the 21st century.
-Oil pulling, which involves swishing with oil (traditionally sesame oil) for a set amount of time, was thought to provide protection from cavities and bad breath, contribute to healthy gums, and provide all sorts of systemic health benefits.
-But is there any validity to these ancient claims?
-That is exactly the question we set out to answer, and you may be surprised by what we found.
+Oil pulling, which involves swishing with oil (traditionally sesame oil) for a set amount of time, was thought to provide protection from cavities and bad breath and contribute to healthy gums.
+Chosen Foods explores the benefits of oil pulling and if it actually works.

-Oil pulling removes harmful bacteria, parasites and toxins from your mouth.
-An unhealthy balance of bacteria in the mouth contributes to tooth decay, bad breath, and destroys supporting bone and gums, leading to gum disease and eventually tooth loss.
-According to clinical trials, oil pulling with sesame oil reduces Streptococcus mutans, a significant contributor to poor oral health.
 Studies have shown that swishing with sesame oil is equally as effective as chlorhexidine (the gold standard of medicinal mouthwashes).
 In fact, sesame oil has quite a few advantages over standard and commercially available mouthwashes.
-While rinsing with chlorhexidine causes staining and leaves an unpleasant aftertaste, sesame oil offers neither of these, is a cheaper alternative, and is more readily available.
+While rinsing with chlorhexidine leaves an unpleasant aftertaste, sesame oil is a cheaper alternative, and is more readily available.

 It is important to note that almost all of the studies showing beneficial results with oil pulling used sesame oil as the oil of choice.